Student Life

 Penn Medicine Cares is an initiative connecting students to events hosted by local (Philadelphia region) organizations that have requested volunteer help.

 Thrive at Penn (TAP) for incoming graduate and professional students is an online program that assists students with their Penn experience.
-Thrive at Penn provides information about resources available to support student success.
-Topics covered include academic integrity; campus engagement, wellness and health; and healthy relationships and sexual violence prevention.
-Please take advantage of the resources found within Thrive at Penn at your own pace.
+Topics covered include academic integrity; campus engagement, wellness and health; and healthy relationships.

-Penn Violence Prevention (PVP) engages the Penn community in the prevention of sexual violence, relationship violence, stalking, and sexual harassment on campus.
-We foster collaborative relationships across campus to ensure a survivor-centered, multi-faceted approach to support services and primary prevention.
-Through collective community action, we are committed to ending interpersonal violence by addressing gender inequity, social injustice, and oppression through outreach and education.
+Penn Violence Prevention engages the Penn community in the prevention of sexual violence, relationship violence, stalking, and sexual harassment on campus.
+PVP fosters collaborative relationships across campus to ensure a survivor-centered, multi-faceted approach to support services and primary prevention.
+Through collective community action, PVP is committed to ending interpersonal violence by addressing gender inequity, social injustice, and oppression through outreach and education.

 Family Resource Center at Penn is a hub for information, resources, activities and advocacy for students and post-docs with children.
 The Family Center provides a forum for student parents to connect and develop supportive networks, and offers a welcoming and family-friendly environment for Penn students, post-docs, caregivers, and children.